CS5008-khoury-lionelle/hw02/instructions/README.md

 4. Exceeds  (MG)
    * At least 3 commits
    * All values stored on the heap are properly freed
-   * Complete test coverage in tests.c (including multiple tests for every function that returns a value, and edge cases checked)
+   * Complete test coverage in tests.c.
+Including multiple tests for every function except for the ones we provided (the ones that included print), and edge cases checked.
+You do not have to test free_polygon (but you should look it up in the debugger).
    * Code documented properly (including explaining tests)
    * README.md questions answered correctly